ogreenaway/duel/README.md

 # Deliberate omissions

+- Supporting small screens
+- Only running locally
   - Authentication and security
-- Supporting small screens
   - Using .env files.
 I have simply hardcoded localhost.
+  - CORS
 - Comprehensive error handling and logging